yueli711/COVID-19/README.md

 # SARS-CoV-2 Signature

-This repository presents all analyses done for the paper "SARS-CoV-2 Early Infection Signature Identified Potential Key Infection Mechanisms and Drug Targets."
-Each folder contains the codes for each of the figure shown in the paper.
+This repository includes code for processing data and the analyses done for the paper "SARS-CoV-2 Early Infection Signature Identified Potential Key Infection Mechanisms and Drug Targets." `covid19_total.Rmd` script has code for the results described in the paper.

 # Datasets